Make time for love and affection (suitable from birth)

 If you have a warm, loving and affectionate relationship with your child it will help them feel safe and secure.
 This sense of security is known as bonding or attachment.
-When children feel secure they are more likely to be happy and confident, and be able to handle conflicts and anger.
+When your child feels secure they are more likely to be happy and confident, and be able to handle conflicts and anger.
 If your child feels secure they are more likely to be curious and start exploring, which will help them develop well.

 Make time for cuddles and cwtches

 Giving your baby or child lots of love and attention will help you become close.
-Making time to give them lots of cuddles every day will:
+Finding time to give them lots of cuddles every day will:

 Lots of physical contact like cuddles, being carried, stroking, holding hands and tickles all help your baby or child release natural chemicals in their body.
-This makes them feel good – and the chemicals also help their brain grow.
-This won’t spoil them.
+This makes them feel good, and the chemicals also help their brain grow.
+You won’t spoil them with too much love or too many cuddles.

 Make time to play

 Playing together is an important way of showing your baby or child that you care for them and love them.
 You are giving them attention and making them feel special.
+The time you spend playing together gives your child lots of different ways and times to learn.
+Your child will be happy if they have plenty of time and space to play.
 Playing together doesn’t have to cost much.
 Your time and attention is more important than expensive toys.

 Make the most of everyday activities